apache/www-site/content/dev/pmc.md

   - the podling is listed on the incubator's ProjectProposals page
   - the submitter is named on the project proposal

-the secretary or assistant will request the account.
+the secretary or assistant secretary will request the account.
 In other cases, the Mentors will request the account.
 If the podling you're requesting accounts for doesn't appear in the drop-down list of podlings, provide the podling name in the free text input box.